cybergarage/go-safecast/README.md

 Currently, `go-safecast` provides the following safe casting functions.Please see [![Go Reference](https://pkg.go.dev/badge/github.com/cybergarage/go-safecast.svg)](https://pkg.go.dev/github.com/cybergarage/go-safecast) to know the functions and examples in more detail.

 # From functions

+The `From` functions allow you to convert from various types to a specific type, ensuring that the conversion is safe and within the bounds of the target type.
+If the conversion is not safe, an error is returned.

 |Function                                    |To                                                                             |
 |--------------------------------------------|-------------------------------------------------------------------------------|
 |func FromInt(from int, to any) error      | *int, *int8, *int16, *int32, *int64, *uint, *uint8, *uint16, *uint32, *uint64, *float64, *float32, *string, *bool |